 - 1 could not convey a 4,500 cfs without exceeding USACE criteria, including one 3-mile reach of - 2 the right bank downstream of Sand Slough that can only convey flows up to 1,070 cfs without - 3 exceeding USACE criteria.
 This reach is shown as Reach O on Figure 7-4.
 This reach, when the - 4 MNWR weirs are operating with "Boards In", cannot convey any flow without exceeding - 5 USACE criteria.
 When the weirs are operating in the "Typical Board" configuration, flows up to - 6 580 cfs can be conveyed without exceeding USACE criteria.
-Figure 7-4 identifies all of the levee - 7 reaches that do not convey at least 4,500 cfs and Tables 7-2 and 7-3 summarize the maximum - 8 water surface elevation, and the respective allowable flows that can be put into each reach of the 9 Driverity 1 lawage.
-These analysis are fully described in Lawage Canadity Englustion of - 9 Priority 1 levees.
+Figure 7-4 identifies all of the levee - 7 reaches that do not convey at least 4,500 cfs and Tables 7-2 and 7-3 summarize the maximum - 8 water surface elevation, and the respective allowable flows that can be put into each reach of the - 9 Priority 1 levees.
 These analyses are fully described in Levee Capacity Evaluation of - 10 Geotechnical Gravelly Ford (Reach 2A) Study Area, dated May 22, 2015 and Levee Capacity - 11 Evaluation of Geotechnical Middle Eastside Bypass (Reach 4A, Sand Slough Connector - 12 Channel, Upper and Middle Eastside Bypass) Study Area, dated May 26, 2015, included in - 13 Appendices C and D, respectively.